 1803

-The Stiftskeller acquires the right to brew and serve beer.
-Prior to this, the Stiftskeller’s padres were only allowed to serve their own wines.
+The Stiftskeller is awarded the right to brew and serve beer.
+Previously, the monks of the Stiftskeller had only been allowed to serve their own wines.

 1809

-French troops are given quarters in the Stiftskeller during the Napoleonic wars.
+French troops are assigned quarters in the Stiftskeller during the Napoleonic wars.

 1903

-About Willibald Hauthaler oversees the construction of the Baroque Hall and expansion of the »Willibaldhöhle«.
+Abbot Willibald Hauthaler oversees the construction of the Baroque Hall and expansion of the ‘Willibaldhöhle’ vault

 1918